lshtm-gigs/gigs/README.md

 - A *z-score* is the number of standard deviations from the mean for a given anthropometric measurement (e.g. height or weight).
-- A *centile* represents the proportion of measurements which we would expect to be lower than a measurement we’ve taken, represented as a value between 0 and
+- A *centile* represents the proportion of measurements in some distribution which we would expect to be lower than a measurement we’ve taken, represented as a value between 0 and 1.
-  1.

 ### Usage